Notice

 Pretraining GPT-2 with Rotten Tomatoes data and incorporating Retrieval-Augmented Generation (RAG) with the same data are two different approaches 본문

-🌳AI Projects: NLP & CV🍀✨/Guides🛤️
+🌳AI Projects: NLP🍀✨/Guides🛤️

 Pretraining GPT-2 with Rotten Tomatoes data and incorporating Retrieval-Augmented Generation (RAG) with the same data are two different approaches